This is brand identity. Boring branding is the enemy.

 Our version of mood boards, we’ve just co-opted it with our name.
 Each one explores a different creative direction for the brand: typography, colour, textures, imagery, marks.
 We present them early so we can narrow the creative territory before committing to concept design.
 The conversation they start is usually more revealing than the boards themselves, because it surfaces what the leadership team actually responds to versus what they said they wanted in the brief.
 Those two things are almost never the same.

 The person that is pulling out their wallet.
 The identity, the brand guide, and every asset we create during the engagement.
 We keep the right to show the work in our portfolio, because frankly if we’ve done our job properly it’s the kind of work we want people to see.
-We might even submit your brand to awards, who knows?
+We’ll probably submit yours to design awards too.
+Who knows.

 Identity typically runs 8 to 14 weeks from kickoff to delivery.
 If the engagement includes strategy before identity, add 10 to 14 weeks.
 If it includes a website, 5 to 6 months end to end for everything usually.
 The fastest projects we’ve done had one decision-maker in the room.
 The slowest had ten people and a client contact with no authority to make decisions.
 You can probably guess which one everyone was happier with.

-Most companies that come to us need a refresh rather than a rebrand.
+Most companies that come to us need a brand refresh rather than a rebrand.
 Brands need constant work to maintain their vitality.
-What might be driving a refresh is being indistinguishable from competitors, the brand has no cultural posture, and the identity isn’t doing the two jobs it needs to do: create distinction and signal meaning.
-A refresh is all about giving the core ingredients of the existing branding some much needed TLC, and imbuing more culture and charisma into the identity, the visual system, the verbal identity, the art direction, the creative and cultural posture
+What might be driving a brand refresh is being indistinguishable from competitors, the brand has no cultural posture, and the brand identity isn’t doing the two jobs it needs to do: create distinction and signal meaning.
+A brand refresh is all about giving the core ingredients of the existing branding some much-needed TLC, and imbuing more culture and charisma into the brand identity, the visual system, the verbal identity, the art direction, the creative and cultural posture.